 Not cause, engage in or permit, SDMC any (a) waste, (b) nuisance or (c) behavior that would cause harm to SDMC’s reputation.
 PLNU shall not engage in or permit SDMC any of the following activities on SDMC’s campus: consumption of alcoholic beverages, gambling, possession or use of illegal substances, profanity, smoking, vaping, harassment or abuse of any kind (physical, sexual or verbal, etc.).
 PLNU agrees to abide by and enforce all rules and policies of SDMC governing the use of the facilities.
 PLNU further agrees to abide by and enforce all applicable Federal, state and local laws, statutes and ordinances SDMC.

 Provide 5% tuition credit in the form of a scholarship, textbook grant or other award for each enrolled student in the program.

-Provide clerical and support personnel necessary to support the AUG courses taught at SDMC.
+PLNU will provide clerical and support personnel necessary to support the AUG courses taught at SDMC.

-Provide academic advisement to prospective students and enrolled students accepted into the AUG Program.13.
+PLNU will provide academic advisement to prospective students and enrolled students accepted into the AUG Program.

+13. ADA accommodations for PLNU students will be provided by PLNU.

-Provide reimbursement of all copying and office supplies charges, if any, incurred by PLNU’s on-site liaison; to be billed annually.
+14. Provide reimbursement of all copying and office supplies charges, if any, incurred by PLNU’s on-site liaison; to be billed annually.

-13. Provide SDMC with annual admissions, persistence, and graduation data all SDMC students enrolled in the AUG Program.
+15. Provide SDMC with annual admissions, persistence, and graduation data all SDMC students enrolled in the AUG Program.
+(See Data Sharing/Ownership section below.)

-14. Provide $4,000.00 in tuition scholarship money for each cohort (of 12 or more) held on a SDMC campus or for every 20 SDMC students enrolled online in PLNU’s AUG program (whichever comes first) to be awarded to one SDMC faculty or staff member in one of PLNU’s cohort programs to be used for that SDMC faculty or staff member to enroll in any of the PLNU AUG or Graduate Programs with the exception of PLNU’s Physician Assistant Program.
+16. Provide $4,000.00 in tuition scholarship money for each cohort (of 12 or more) held on a SDMC campus or for every 20 SDMC students enrolled online in PLNU’s AUG program (whichever comes first) to be awarded to one SDMC faculty or staff member in one of PLNU’s cohort programs to be used for that SDMC faculty or staff member to enroll in any of the PLNU AUG or Graduate Programs with the exception of PLNU’s Physician Assistant Program.